1. Create a Smart Contract

 Add the following to the

-function/// Initializes a new todo list for the accountpublic entry fun create_list(account: &signer) {let tasks_holder = TodoList {tasks: table::new(),task_counter: 0};// Move the TodoList resource under the signer accountmove_to(account, tasks_holder);}This function takes in a
+create_listfunction/// Initializes a new todo list for the accountpublic entry fun create_list(account: &signer) {let tasks_holder = TodoList {tasks: table::new(),task_counter: 0};// Move the TodoList resource under the signer accountmove_to(account, tasks_holder);}This function takes in a

-to have the resource stored in the provided signer account. -
+signer, creates a newTodoListresource, and usesmove_toto have the resource stored in the provided signer account. -

 Let’s make sure everything is still working by running the

-npm run move:compile
+npm run move:compilecommand again.

 Create task function

 Section titled “Create task function”As mentioned before, our contract has a create task function that lets an account create a new task.
-Creating a task is also essentially submitting a transaction, and so we need to know the signer
+Creating a task is also essentially submitting a transaction, and so we need to know the signer who signed and submitted the transaction.
+Another element we want to accept in our function is the task content.

 -